icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 There are some requirements for pull requests:

-* All bugfixes should be covered (before/after scenario) with a corresponding unit test, refer to [How to write a unit test](#how-to-write-a-unit-test) All other tests pass.
+* All bug fixes should be covered (before/after scenario) with a corresponding unit test, refer to [How to write a unit test](#how-to-write-a-unit-test) All other tests pass.
 Run `./scripts/test`
 * 100% test coverage also for new features is expected.
   * After running `./scripts/test`, you will see the test coverage results in the output